Case Study: Reportable

 - I am an all-hands-on-deck/wear-many-hats kind of person.
 I am not a graphic designer.

 - I have a for-profit and non-profit hourly rate.
 Startups fall somewhere in the middle.

 - I use Sketch for wireframes, InVision for prototypes, Slack for project management.
 I strive for efficiency.
-Whenever possible, I will opt for quick sketches for maximum effect.
+Whenever possible, I will opt for quick sketches.

 - I am happy learning about new prototypes or ideas.
 I am also curious about your current digital frustrations.
 Buy me a coffee and I'm all ears.

 I studied architecture in Delft.
 In my graduation thesis, I proposed a redesign for a then unknown piece of New York real estate called Governors Island.
 Then I moved to Tokyo, where I worked for the architectural firm Sanaa, and moonlighted as a fashion journalist.
 When I landed in New York, I worked for the London-based publishing house Trolley Books and made bags in my spare time.

 I spent seven fulfilling years at Human Rights Watch as a multimedia producer.
 I juggled many roles: producing magazine-like printed reports in the early days, moving onto award winning features when Flash was still a thing.
 I loved working closely with our design partners in London: Fruitmachine.
 Together, we launched a feature built in html5, and produced a few apps in between.

 I created Reportable, an app that allows users to annotate and share media files from their mobile devices.
 A grant from The Knight Foundation and a UX course at General Assembly allowed me to spend considerable time researching the audience base and prototyping the app.

 In 2015 I became a Startup Leadership Program Fellow and learned a thing or two about term sheets.
 I also returned to General Assembly to be a TA on the User Experience Design course.